-(1 n 1
+1 W. 1

+the external

+auditors by

+obtaining

+statements from

+the auditors on

+relationships

+between the

+auditors and the

+company,

+including non-

+audit services,

+and discussing

 the relationships

 with the

 auditors;

-,
+a a a ,

-Ensure that
+•Ensure that

 auditors are

 given

 unrestricted

 access to all

 records,

 properties and

 personnel to

 enable them to

 perform their

+=

 respective audit

 functions

 without inferring

 scope limitation;

-scope initiation;

-Regularly meet
+•Regularly meet

 with the external

 auditors to

 discuss any

 matters that the

 committee or

 auditors believe

 should be

 discussed

 privately;

-[·····//

-• Douiour and
+, , , , , ,

 •Review and

 approve audit

 related and

 permitted non-

 audit services to

 be rendered by

 the external

 auditors.

+333.5

-The Committee
+•The Committee

 shall regularly

 review and

 assess external

 auditors' fees

 and shall ensure

 that the fees

 charged by the

-company's

-external auditors

-shall be

-commensurate

-with their

-reputation, level

-of expertise, and

-required scope

-of work, and

-shall be in

-accordance with

-current industry

-1 1 L н 1 ' 1
+1 1 L J 654 57 1116 1